 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all 12832 horizontal wells in North Dakota that started production since 2005, through September 2017.
+These interactive presentations contain the latest oil & gas production data from all 14,050 horizontal wells in North Dakota that started production since 2005, through September.

 The ‘Advanced Insights’ presentation is displayed below:

-This “Ultimate recovery” overview shows how all these horizontal wells are heading towards their ultimate oil or gas recovery, with wells grouped by the quarter in which production started.
-You can see that the wells that started since Q2 2016 are on a higher trajectory than earlier wells.
-Improvements since then appear to be limited thus far.
+This “Ultimate recovery” overview shows how all these horizontal wells are heading towards their ultimate recovery, with wells grouped by the year in which production started.
+You can see more granular and recent data by grouping the wells by quarter or month of first production.

-I plan to have a new post on the Niobrara region at the end of this week, followed by updates on Texas next week.
+Later this week I plan to have a new post on the Marcellus, followed by updates on the Niobrara and the Permian next week.

 For these presentations, I used data gathered from the following sources: